This is a guide covering chromatic aberration, why it occurs, and how to fix it.

 Axial aberration is a focus shift where the different wavelengths of light are focused at different distances from the lens.

-While transverse aberration happens when the different wavelength is focused in different positions, in the focal plane, longitudinal chromatic aberration can appear around objects throughout the image from the center to the focal plane because of the magnification or distortion of the lens corners.
+In the focal plane, longitudinal (axial) chromatic aberration can appear around objects throughout the image from the center to the focal plane because of the magnification or distortion of the lens corners.

 It usually appears as lines in red, green, blue, or combinations of all those colors.